paritytech/parity-bridge/user_guide.md

 2. transfer tokens around on kovan
 3. use the bridge to transfer tokens on kovan back into ether on ropsten

-before playing around with the bridge we need some test ether on both testnets.
+before playing around with the bridge you need some test ether on both testnets.

 ## getting ropsten test ether for `address1`